henryjwillson/henryjwillson/README.md

 # Hello there!
-I'm Henry and Welcome to my Github 👋
+I'm Henry and welcome to my Github 👋

 ## About me
 I'm a full stack developer with 3 years industrial experience developing system architectures, customer and business facing solutions.
 I have lead the complete development of the Bean Drop platform aswell as it's electronics design and architecture.
 I am a product and material science engineer with a Masters Degree in Chemical Engineering with 6 years of industial experience.